Penetration testing as an essential component of PSD2

 The Second Payment Directive (PSD2) is a significant evolution of existing regulation for the payment industry and payment service providers.
 It aims to increase competition in an already competitive industry, bring into scope new types of payment service, enhance customer protection and security, and extend the reach of the Directive.

 The updated PSD2 aims to give more flexibility and freedom to users, with customers essentially being able to mix and match individual solutions without having to transfer money from their original accounts to create new ones.
-For example, businesses collecting payments may be able to check a payer’s account for funds before a payment is initiated, leading to a reduction in failures.
+For example, organizations collecting payments may be able to check a payer’s account for funds before a payment is initiated, leading to a reduction in failures.
 Consumers might use an account information service provider to see all their finances at a glance in real time, with information pulled directly from their accounts.

 However, this increased flexibility brings major security concerns.
 The use of application programming interfaces (APIs) that are essential for allowing different apps and systems to communicate also creates new opportunities for cyber criminals.